 - 4.1.
-To develop partnerships with organizations and companies worldwide to offer new opportunities to IFSA members - 1.
-Ensure that the Liaison Officers, IFSA President and partners work in strong collaboration - 2.
-Develop existing and new partnerships with organizations that are of mutual interest - 3.
-Actively take part in IFISO activities part in the organization of major international events and have a global and committed delegation during the event, like the IUFRO World Congress 2014 and the Asia-Pacific Forestry Week 2011 - Attend, actively participate and promote IFSA in as many forestry organizations meetings as possible and maintain excellent lines of communication with these organizations

-- 4.2.
-To have strong representation and participation of IFSA in all regions of the world - Initiate and support regional meetings equally in every region of IFSA to enhance the global visibility of the association and offer more opportunities for students to join the network - 2.
+To develop partnerships with organizations and companies worldwide to offer new opportunities to IFSA members - a.
+Ensure that the Liaison Officers, IFSA President and partners work in strong collaboration - b.
+Develop existing and new partnerships with organizations that are of mutual interest - c.
+Actively take part in IFISO activities part in the organization of major international events and have a global and committed delegation during the event, like the IUFRO World Congress 2014 and the Asia-Pacific Forestry Week 2011 - d.
+Attend, actively participate and promote IFSA in as many forestry organizations meetings as possible and maintain excellent lines of communication with these organizations - 4.2.
+To have strong representation and participation of IFSA in all regions of the world - a.
+Initiate and support regional meetings equally in every region of IFSA to enhance the global visibility of the association and offer more opportunities for students to join the network - b.
 Work with other partners to find contacts in the different IFSA regions and to help IFSA to expand its network - 4.3.
-To represent the interests of youth through participation in international processes and decision making processes - 1.
-Provide IFSA members with information on possibilities to participate in international processes - 2.
-Send an IFSA delegate to the UNFF - Prepare a global and representative IFSA delegation to the FAO World Forestry Congress 2015 - 4.
+To represent the interests of youth through participation in international processes and decision making processes - a.
+Provide IFSA members with information on possibilities to participate in international processes - b.
+Send an IFSA delegate to the UNFF and other UN Major Group initiatives - c.
+Prepare a global and representative IFSA delegation to the FAO World Forestry Congress 2015 - d.
 Take part in major international events and have a global and committed delegation during the events, like the Asia-Pacific Forestry Week 2011